ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2021

 About the Millennium Fellow

-Moses Alalade is a 4th year Electrical/ Electronics Engineering Student of First Technical University Ibadan.
-He is the Director of Project TANUS(Thematic Agricultural Network Unifying Sustainability).
-He has an innate passion for social impact work and as such have engaged with national and international organisations including; National youth council, the United Nations, The Commonwhealth, Global Peace Foundation, World Youth Forum, International sustainable development center Geneva, to mention a few.
-He is an advocate for zero hunger and SDG16.
-He is the founder and pioneer general coordinator of the all engineering student association of his university(TECH-NUESA).
+Moses Alalade has a background in electrical and electronics engineering, He is the Director of Project TANUS(Thematic Agricultural Network Unifying Sustainability).
+He has an innate passion for social impact work and as such has engaged with national and international organisations including; National youth council, the United Nations, The Commonwhealth, Global Peace Foundation, World Youth Forum, and YPARD(Young Professionals For Agricultural Development), to mention a few.
+He is an advocate for zero hunger (SDG2), clean energy (SDG7) and (SDG16).